logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 }
 ```

 The metric is now named `refresh_page.duration.ms`.
-This makes it easier to query and visualize our metrics.
-An added advantage is that we can stack metrics with the same dimensions in the same document.
+Formatting your data in this way will make it easier to query and visualize your metrics.
+Plus, it has the added advantage of making it possible to stack metrics with the same dimensions in the same document.

-##### Multiple metrics with the same dimensions
+##### Group metrics that share the same dimensions

-Next, let's examine a list of metrics that share the same dimensions.
+Metrics that share the same dimensions can be sent together as a single document.

-By stating the measuring unit in the metric’s name, we prevent confusion, eliminate another dimension, and allow metric stacking in the same document.
-So it’s a win-win.
+To make this work, you'll need to state the measuring unit in the metric’s name, instead of sending the unit as a dimension.
+This makes it possible to stack metrics in the same document and send them more efficiently.

+Here's an example:

 ```
 {